Spot Pet Insurance

 Cavalier King Charles Spaniel Health Outlook

 The average life expectancy of a Cavalier King Charles is 10 to 14 years of age.
-Mitral valve disease and syringomyelia are two of the biggest health issues that this breed faces, but with preventative care and medicine, these spaniels can live long and healthy lives.
+Mitral valve disease and syringomyelia are two of the biggest health issues that this breed faces, but with preventive care and medicine, these spaniels can live long and healthy lives.

 Get Pet Insurance for your Cavalier King Charles Spaniel